 The Heritage Commission exists to manage the archives of the NAB.
 This includes encouraging the translation of key historical documents from German to English.
 It is the main resource for all materials and research services related to the NAB Conference.

 Sioux Falls Seminary

-Sioux Falls Seminary develops servants for their participation in the kingdom mission.
-This has been our focus since we began offering theological education in 1858.
-We serve in the kingdom by providing systems of theological education and integrative counseling that are accessible, affordable, relevant, and faithful for the purpose of empowering people where they are, thereby offering a journey toward God’s hope.
+Sioux Falls Seminary develops servants for their participation in the Kingdom mission.
+This has been its focus since it began offering theological education in 1858.
+It provides systems of theological education and integrative counseling that are accessible, affordable, relevant, and faithful for the purpose of empowering people where they are, thereby offering a journey toward God’s hope.

 White Cross is a ministry supported primarily by the women of the NAB.
-White Cross grew out of the Red Cross work being done everywhere during World War I. American Baptist women inaugurated the White Cross program in 1919 and three years later, the North American Baptist Conference women joined this effort.
-White Cross provides for direct and tangible participation in the Compassionate Care ministry of the North American Baptist Conference in Cameroon.
-White Cross participants are partnering and assisting our missionaries through the cutting and sewing of baby layettes (baby blanket, baby diaper and baby jacket), the rolling of bandages, the cutting of absorbent squares as well as in providing sheets, pillow cases, hospital supplies, guest house supplies and medical supplies.
-We have even received a sawmill!
+This ministry grew out of the Red Cross work being done everywhere during World War I. American Baptist women inaugurated the White Cross program in 1919, and three years later the North American Baptist Conference women joined this effort.
+White Cross provides for direct and tangible participation in the compassionate care ministry of the North American Baptist Conference in Cameroon.
+Those who participate in the ministry are partnering and assisting our missionaries through the cutting and sewing of baby layettes (baby blankets, baby diapers, and baby jackets), the rolling of bandages, and the cutting of absorbent squares, as well as in providing sheets, pillowcases, hospital supplies, guest house supplies, and medical supplies.
+It has even received a sawmill!